PandorumProject/pandorum-solidity/README.md

 ### To Consider

-Altough this is a Beta Only Version, we believe this could be very usefull under some certain aspect of characteristics which will be mentioned below.
+Altough this is Alpha Version, we believe this could be very usefull under some certain aspect of characteristics which will be mentioned below.

 * Pandorum Token is the way of paying users for finishing tasks or making proposals in the theoretical level
 * Merit Token is a way of accountability of impact, which are sent only in one direction after it gets burned for Pandorum Tokens.
+* C
 * Pandorum Protocol is meant to work in cycles of constant improvement, if a cycle repeats over time, it will be more possible to stop each round, since the range of possibilities gets reduced.
 * This system requires of an Account Manager, which does not have direct permissions over the funds, but has over, starting / calling a cycle in the Network.
-* Ethereum Blockchain could make this system extremly expensive, thats why side-chains investigations are on-going, for an scalabe, low-cost network (Maybe bandwith one, Maybe Loom SDK)
+* We use a side-chain with no barrier entry fees to do all the voting process and low-cost modifications in the smart-contracts.
-* Code actually Only Works on Compiler V.0.4.23
+* Code only works on Remix IDE Compiler V.0.4.23, will be updated ASAP.

 #### User Impact ELO

-The Validation or the put of Merit Tokens in activities that end offering value to the community, will be recorded, so we can arrange an ranking of active users, and make mathematical models so users that make more immpact, get more rewarded, and users with low experience, makes less impact.
+The Validation or the put of Merit Tokens in activities that end offering value to the community, will be recorded, so we can arrange an ranking of active users, and make mathematical models so users that make more impact, get more rewarded, and users with less experience, makes less impact.
-All this is designed in order to mitigate malicious peers making accounts just to pump the vote of a project, and magnifying the impact of users that show good behavior over time.
+All this in order to mitigate malicious peers making accounts just to pump the vote of a project, and magnifying the impact of users that show good behavior over time.

 #### Malicious User Mitigation